Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Apple Muffins with Cinnamon Sugar Crumble Topping

 • Bake.
 Bake for 18 to 19 minutes, until puffed and a bit browned.
 Move to a wire rack to cool.

-Tips for Success
+Tips for Bakery-Style Muffins

-• Do not over mix the batter.
+• Do not overmix the batter.
 Once you combine the wet and dry ingredients, mix just until there are no streaks of flour.
 It is normal for the mixture to be thick.

 • Cut the apples into 1/4″ pieces.
 I think that 1/4″ apple pieces are the perfect size.
 They’re big enough to see and have a noticeable bite, but not too big that the muffins want to fall apart.
 You get a little chunk or two of apple in every bite!